BIGJRA/BIGJRA.github.io/reborn.md

 Item probabilities are listed [in the appendices](#mining-item-probabilities).

 We can't revive the fossils or use the Odd Keystone just yet but we will soon enough.
 The evolution stones can help you evolve your team if you manage to find them, and Heart Scales and Shards will be useful throughout the game.
 The remaining items are generally good hold items though you can get at least one of each somewhere else in the game as well.
 There is an incredible number of these throughout the game so feel free to destroy the rocks as you see them.
-I won't be pointing out when there are rocks in a given room but of course feel free to break them as you see them.
+I won't be pointing out when there are rocks in a given room, but feel free to break them as you see them.

 Back in the main part of B1F, head to the left and smash the rock to go down a ladder.
 You'll find a hidden *Red Shard* as well as a *Rare Candy* and an *Amplified Rock*.
 Back at the part with the sequence of ledges, take the second path from the left.
 You'll be able to smash a rock to get an *Exp.
 Candy M*.
 Next, head back up and take the rightmost path.
 Smash some rocks along the path to access a hidden *Exp.
 Candy M*.
 Following this path up, you'll find **Solrock** or **Lunatone**, determined randomly.